Michaëlla Krajicek

-Michaëlla Krajicek (Michaela Krajíčková; born 9 January 1989) is a Dutch former tennis player.
-She won three singles and five doubles titles on the WTA Tour, as well as one WTA 125 doubles title, and 14 singles and 22 doubles titles on the ITF Women's Circuit.
-On 11 February 2008, she reached her best singles ranking of world No. 30.
+Michaëlla Krajicek (Michaela Krajíčková; born 9 January 1989) is a Dutch former professional tennis player.
+She has won three singles and five doubles titles on the WTA Tour, as well as one WTA 125 doubles title, and 14 titles in singles and 24 in doubles on the ITF Women's Circuit.
+On 11 February 2008, she reached her highest WTA singles ranking of world No. 30.
 On 23 March 2015, she peaked at No. 23 in the doubles rankings.

 Personal life

 Michaëlla Krajicek, born in Delft, is the younger half-sister of former world No. 4 and Wimbledon champion Richard Krajicek.
 She is therefore nicknamed Kleine Kraai, which means "little crow" in Dutch ("kraai" is a Dutch heterograph of the Czech origin surname "Krajicek" and has long been Richard's nickname).
-Austin Krajicek is her distant cousin.
+Austin Krajicek is her cousin.

 An article in a Dutch newspaper with statements from the Fed Cup captain Manon Bollegraf caused Krajicek to stop participating for the Dutch team.
 Bollegraf commented on Krajicek's relationship with her coach Allistair McCaw.
 In April 2010, Krajicek confirmed she was in a relationship with McCaw who started as her fitness coach in 2007.
 In 2011, she returned in the Fed Cup team, after having resolved her differences with Bollegraf.

 She lives in Prague, Czech Republic, her parents' native homeland.

 In September 2013, she started dating German doubles player Martin Emmrich.
 They met at the combined ATP/WTA event in Rosmalen that year.
-One year later in 2014 at the same tournament in Rosmalen, the two got engaged on 16 June, when Emmrich proposed to Krajicek on centre court after her first-round win against Jana Čepelová, and got married in July 2015.
+One year later in 2014 at the same tournament in Rosmalen, the two got engaged on 16 June, when Emmrich proposed to Krajicek on centre court after her first-round win against Jana Čepelová; they got married in July 2015.
 However, they separated in mid-2017 and announced their divorce via Twitter in May 2018.

+Krajicek has two sons with her partner tennis player Jelle Sels.